cybex-gmbh/laravel-protector/README.md

 ```
 When used with other options, remote will serve as fallback behavior.

-To import a database you downloaded earlier, run
+To import a specific database file that you downloaded earlier, run
 ```bash
 php artisan protector:import --file=<your backup file>
 ```